The Green Spotted Puffer Fish

 Tossing your new fish into a brackish setup when it is used to freshwater would be a shock to its system, and potentially disastrous.
-If it lived in freshwater at the fish store, you can start it in fresh water and gradually increase the salinity with each water change.
+If it lived in freshwater at the fish store, you can start it in freshwater and gradually increase the salinity with each water change.

 Because most puffers are wild-caught, be on the lookout for parasites.
-Ask the fish store if they have taken any steps to combat any parasites their fish may have, and be prepared to dose your baby puffer with the appropriate medicine if necessary.
+Ask the fish store if they have taken any steps to combat any parasites their fish may have, and be prepared to dose your baby puffer with the appropriate medication if necessary.

 Here are a few more points new puffer keepers should be aware of: